-LETTER OF UNDERSTANDING BETWEEN HENNEPIN COUNTY and AFSCME COUNCIL NO. 14, LOCAL 2938
+LETTER OF UNDERSTANDING BETWEEN HENNEPIN COUNTY AND AFSCME COUNCIL NO. 14, LOCAL 2938

-In the above-referenced labor agreement, the provision set forth below is found in Article 30, Meet and Confer:
+In the above-referenced labor AGREEMENT, the provision set forth below is found in Article 31, Meet and Confer:

 "In addition, the parties mutually agree to conduct additional meet and confer sessions within individual departments or divisions.
-The number, frequency, length, scope and size of such meetings shall be determined by mutual agreement."
+The number, frequency, length, scope and size of such meetings shall be determined by mutual AGREEMENT."

-The parties have reached the following understanding with respect to the skills and application of this language:
+The parties have reached the following understanding with respect to the interpretation and application of this language:

-- 1. The Employer agrees to meet and confer with Union representatives on issues related to workloads/caseloads in specific departments and divisions. - For purposes of the Meet and Confer process, the parties agree that the operation of the Lawyer's Code of Professional Responsibility is fundamental to, and shall be afforded great weight in, any discussion of workloads and caseloads. - 3.
+- 1. The Employer agrees to meet and confer with UNION representatives on issues related to workloads/caseloads in specific departments and divisions. - For purposes of the Meet and Confer process, the parties agree that the operation of the Lawyer's Code of Professional Responsibility is fundamental to, and shall be afforded great weight in, any discussion of workloads and caseloads. - 3.
 The Employer agrees that ideal or appropriate workloads/caseloads will be a significant consideration when assessing employee work performance.

-This Letter of Understanding executed this 14th day of December, 1995, and by John Shabatura for the County of Hennepin
+This Letter of Understanding executed this 14th day of December, 1995,

-By Rita During for AFSCME Council #14
+By Rita During For AFSCME Council #14 and by John Shabatura for the County of Hennepin